What is elective surgery?

 Both you and your child need to be equally prepared for surgery.
 Preparing your child for surgery can only be successful if you are well informed and psychologically ready.
 You must prepare first!

 Make sure you have understood the procedure to your satisfaction, including the risks and benefits of the surgery.
 You will be answering your child's questions.
 We are always ready to answer any last minute doubts.

 You may have some fears related to the anesthesia.
 Fortunately the horror stories still being told by older family members are now a thing of the past in pediatric hospitals.
 Pediatric anesthesia is administered by pediatric anesthesiologists who have the specific expertise and knowledge to take appropriate measures if complications arise both in the operating room and the recovery room.
-With thirteen anesthesiologists on staff, Nicklaus Children's Hospital, formerly Miami Children's Hospital, performs an average of 11,000 pediatric procedures a year.
+With thirteen anesthesiologists on staff, Nicklaus Children's Hospital performs an average of 11,000 pediatric procedures a year.
 As a result children typically recover fast after elective surgery and with few side effects from their anesthesia.